ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 In this document, the term "intermediary" refers to an HTTP intermediary as defined in {{Section 3.7 of HTTP}}.

+This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing: Item.

 # HTTP Datagrams {#datagrams}